Five Points (TV series): Development

 On October 17, 2017, Facebook announced that it had given the production a series order for a first season consisting of ten episodes.
 The series was created by Adam Giaudrone who is set to executive produce alongside Jon Avnet, Rodrigo García, Jake Avnet, Kerry Washington, Pilar Savone, and Thomas Carter.
 Giaudrone is also expected to act as a writer for the series as Carter is as a director.
 Production companies involved with the series include Simpson Street and Indigenous Media.

 On January 9, 2018, Washington discussed the series at the annual Consumer Electronics Show in Las Vegas saying, "What I'm thrilled about is not only the content itself — the story, the acting, how its a shot."
 She continued, "There are some really important coming-of-age issues that we deal with.
 It's the LGBT community.
 It's gun violence.
 Drug use.
 Bullying."
 On May 16, 2018, it was announced that the series would premiere on June 4, 2018.
 On December 13, 2018, it was announced that the series had been renewed for a second season.

 Casting

 Alongside the series order announcement, it was confirmed that Madison Pettis and Hayley Kiyoko had been cast in the series' lead female roles.
-A month later, it was reported that Ray Cham Jr., Trey Curtis, Nathaniel Potvin, Jake Walker, and Spence Moore II had been added to the main cast.
+A month later, it was reported that Polo G, Ray Cham Jr., Trey Curtis, Nathaniel Potvin, Jake Walker, and Spence Moore II had been added to the main cast.